Let's Talk About Love World Tour: Critical reception

+The tour received generally positive reviews, with critics praising Dion's vocal control, emotional delivery, and versatility as a live performer.

-For the tour, Dion received mainly positive reviews from music critics.
-Many of the writers commended the singer's intimate connection with the audience, despite the massive size of the stadiums and arenas.
-For the inaugural concert in Boston, Steve Morse from The Boston Globe wrote that "despite Dion's nerves, she was able to pull off a successful concert".
-He continued, "for pure entertainment, however, this was a volcanic triumph".
-Dion thanked Boston fans for being "lucky charm people"; this was the third time she opened a world tour there.
+For the opening concert in Boston, Steve Morse of The Boston Globe wrote that "despite Dion's nerves, she was able to pull off a successful concert", adding that "for pure entertainment, however, this was a volcanic triumph".
+Dion thanked the audience for being "lucky charm people", as it was the third time she had launched a world tour in the city.